karmaniverous/aws-secrets-manager-tools/guides/stan-assistant-guide.md

 ---
-title: STAN assistant guide (aws-secrets-mnager-tools)
+title: STAN assistant guide (aws-secrets-manager-tools)
 ---

-# STAN assistant guide: @karmaniverous/aws-secrets-mnager-tools
+# STAN assistant guide: @karmaniverous/aws-secrets-manager-tools

 This guide explains the public API and CLI surface for this repo.